Agent Skills: Loom Plan Writer

 4. Check for unintended regressions

-5. Spawn PARALLEL specialized review subagents:
+5. Spawn PARALLEL loom-code-reviewer subagents:

-secrets, credential management, dependency vulnerabilities
+auth flaws, input validation, secrets, credential management, dependency

-- senior-software-engineer: code organization, design patterns,
+- architecture review (loom-code-reviewer): code organization,

-performance, documentation, maintainability
+design patterns, performance, documentation, maintainability

 7. Verify no code duplication, proper separation of concerns